 Do you change your bed sheets often?
 If you do, make sure you keep it up and change your bed sheets and covers before you go get your new tattoo.
-Bacteria can easily infect your tattoo since it is so tender, and a common place holding bacteria is actually your bed.
-Make sure you freshen up your bed before your appointment and place clean sheets on your bed to ensure you are ready for the big day.
+Bacteria can easily infect your tattoo since it’s a tender and fresh wound.
+A common place hiding bacteria is actually your bed.
+It’s a good idea to put clean sheets on your bed beforehand.

 3. Move Your Pets Out of The Bedroom